William Osman: Career

 Osman created his YouTube channel on November 25, 2013.
 He began creating YouTube videos with his cameraman and editor John "CameraManJohn" Willner in high school.
 The majority of his early videos included his homemade laser cutter named "RetinaSmelter9000".
 He used the machine to test whether materials could be laser-cut, such as a video attempting to cut ice.

 In March 2017, Osman made a video based on a request from a viewer called Restroom Sounds, who said, "Please sculpt a bust of Vin Diesel using laser-cut cross-sections of laser-sliced ham."
-He made a ham and cheese sandwich laser-cut to depict Diesel with a large bust, which he designed using Autodesk Maya and Fusion 360 and assembled with 90 slices of meat.
+He made a ham and cheese sandwich laser-cut to depict Diesel with a large bust, which he designed using Autodesk Maya and Autodesk Fusion and assembled with 90 slices of meat.
 He called the project, "one of the worst things I have ever done, like, in my life," and apologized to Diesel.
 The video received over 100,000 views within two days.

 On Thanksgiving 2017, Osman released videos making a literal "gravy train" system to deliver gravy and laser-cutting a turkey.
 In February 2018, he collaborated with Simone Giertz on a video in which Osman modified Giertz's Comuta-Car to function as a computer mouse.
 Later that year, he collaborated on a video by Mark Rober, sponsored by Volkswagen, in which the two attempted to power a car using a lemon battery made from 1,232 lemons, followed by the human power of a group of children, ultimately using solar power.

+Osman's appearance on the U.S. Navy recruiting campaign Sailor Vs.